 1. To provide educational facilities to members of local schools and to other members of the community, so far as is consistent with the above aims.

 The School runs over 150 projects and partnerships with local schools and community groups.
 To see a growing list of case studies, visit the Harrow School profile on the Independent Schools Council's website, Schools Together.
 Harrow’s philanthropic, charitable, outreach and partnership work is central to Harrow School life and is referred to as Shaftesbury Enterprise.
 Through this initiative, Harrow engages purposefully and genuinely with the local community and beyond, in the spirit of the 19th-century reformer, philanthropist and Old Harrovian, the 7th Earl of Shaftesbury.
-Our latest annual report serves as a snapshot of the work that we are doing as a School.

 2. To widen access by increasing bursary funding.